 The best way to learn is from a friend who already knows how to play.
 If your friends aren't players yet, we've designed this rulebook to get you started... then you can show them how to play!

-You'll find a tutorial CD with this rulebook that is another good way to become familiar with the game.
+Our QuickStart Tutorial product has an instructive CD that is another good way to become familiar with the game.